lucarossi9/DNA_binding_site_prediction/README.md

-# Machine-Learning-Project-2
-Second Project of the Machine Learning course in collaboration with the EPFL Laboratory for Computation and Visualization in Mathematics and Mechanics.
+Machine Learning project in collaboration with the [Laboratory for Computation and Visualization in Mathematics and Mechanics](https://www.epfl.ch/labs/lcvmm/).

 # File Structure
 ```console